The Karate Kid's Most Vicious Villains, Ranked

 5. Ned Randall

 It's one thing to be a bully, and it's quite another thing to be a creep.
 Ned Randall wasn't a bully to Julie Pierce in The Next Karate Kid until she rejected his advances.
 He then became a psycho douchebag and got her suspended from school, which was completely unnecessary.
 Of course, that didn't hold a candle to smashing up Eric's car and beating him to a pulp just because he went to the dance with Julie, but it's still bad.
-Ned does eventually turn on Colonel Dugan, but it does little in the way of forgiving The Karate Kid villain's misdeeds.
+Ned does eventually turn on Colonel Dugan, but it does little in the way of forgiving The Next Karate Kid villain's misdeeds.

 4. Mike Barnes

-The most skilled opponents Daniel LaRusso ever faced and one of the only ones he admitted to being afraid of.
+The most skilled opponent Daniel LaRusso ever faced and one of the only ones he admitted to being afraid of.
 Mike Barnes was more or less an enforcer beholden to Terry Silver and John Kreese's will, but he was also just a terrible beast of a person.
 The Karate Kid III villain tracked down Daniel numerous times to beat the hell out of him and even hit his friend Jessica.
 Had he not been such a hot-head, Daniel may have never beat him, but he was, and it ultimately led to his failure and the end of Kreese's first Cobra Kai.
+Perhaps we’ll see him resurface again in a future season, especially based on teases by Sean Kanan.

 3. Chozen Toguchi

 Chozen may not be the most skilled fighter of The Karate Kid franchise, but he's no slouch either.
 His talent exceeds that of Johnny Lawrence, but it's fair to say Mike Barnes was a clear step above judging his encounters with Daniel.
 What makes Chozen more vicious is his lust for vengeance, to the point that he threatened to kill Kumiko to get a fight to the death with Daniel LaRusso.
-Chozen eventually made things right with Daniel decades later, but still, we can't discount the fact he literally tried to kill someone in The Karate Kid II.
+Chozen eventually made things right with Daniel decades later, and may even be instrumental in taking Cobra Kai down.
+Still, we can't discount the fact he literally tried to kill someone in The Karate Kid II.

 2. John Kreese

-His idealogy may have been better explained in Cobra Kai Season 3, but that doesn't make John Kreese any less a psychopath.
-It's one thing to teach kids to fight back against the problems in their lives, and it's quite another to teach them to combat it by being the aggressor first.
-Kreese's "No mercy" philosophy hasn't even really worked out for him in the longterm, and we saw how much it hurt the life of Johnny Lawrence in the long run.
+His ideology may have been better explained in Cobra Kai Season 3, but that doesn't make John Kreese any less a psychopath.
+It's one thing to teach kids to fight back against the problems in their lives, and it's quite another to teach them to combat it by being the aggressor.
+Kreese's "No mercy" philosophy hasn't even really worked out for him in the long term, and we saw how much it hurt the life of Johnny Lawrence in the long run.
 Kreese's obsession with embarrassing Mr. Miyagi and Daniel is unnatural, and his manipulation of children for his own goals makes him one of the worst villains of the franchise.
+That said, we did see him express a sliver of humanity with kind acts towards Tory in Cobra Kai, so we can’t give him the top spot.

 1. Terry Silver

 Terry Silver is worse than John Kreese because who in the hell would see that man and decide to use his wealth to bankroll his grudge against an old man and a teen.
 Of course, we learn in Cobra Kai Season 3, the Karate Kid III big bad pledged his life to Kreese after being saved in Vietnam, essentially becoming the rich Chewbacca to Kreese's evil Han Solo.
 It makes his obsession with torturing Daniel LaRusso make a bit more sense, though one would think Silver could've just bought his old war buddy some expensive therapy instead.
-On some level, Terry Silver loved the insanity as much as John Kreese, making him the most vicious of The Karate Kid villains in my book.
+Let's also not forget that in Cobra Kai Season 4, Silver betrayed Kreese even after he brought him back into the fold.
+It was cold-blooded, and why he's one of the most vicious villains of The Karate Kid in my book.

-Have any issues with the list?
-Throw them down in the comments, and be sure to stream Cobra Kai on Netflix.
+Cobra Kai is currently available to stream only on Netflix (opens in new tab)..
 As always, be sure to stick with CinemaBlend for all the latest news happening in television and movies.

+Mick likes good television, but also reality television.
+He grew up on Star Wars, DC, Marvel, and pro wrestling and loves to discuss and dissect most of it.
+He’s been writing online for over a decade and never dreamed he’d be in the position he is today.